mselder10/MMM-Gestures/README.md

 ## Installation
-1. Connect HC-SR04 and LEDs to Arduino and connect Arduino to Raspi [Breadboard prototype](http://i.imgur.com/wyho6zg.png)
+1. Connect HC-SR04 and LEDs to Arduino and connect Arduino to Pi [Breadboard prototype](http://i.imgur.com/wyho6zg.png)
 2. Flash Arduino with gesturedection.ino
+3. (optional) connect RGB-LED Strip to Pi
-3. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/crshx/MMM-gesturedetection`.
+4. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/crshx/MMM-gesturedetection`.
 A new folder will appear navigate into it.
-4. Execute `npm install` to install the node dependencies.
+5. Execute `npm install` to install the node dependencies.
+6. (optional) uncomment lines for LED Strip

 ## Using the module